+Coordination in wage bargaining may be characterized both as coordination between unions and employer confederations.
 There may be at least three theoretical justifications for including coordination as a separate explanatory variable in the price equation.
-First, as coordination between unions increases, firms realize that their competitors suffer from the same rise in wages; pass-through to prices may tend to be faster and more comprehensive, increasing the markup in macro.
-Second, since wage bargaining implies profit sharing (see Layard et al., 1991, Ch.
-2), unions may wish to create entry barriers for new competitors.
-As coordination increases the unions may be more successful in creating these entry barriers, especially if the unions have political power.
+First, as coordination between unions and employer confederations increases, firms realize that their competitors suffer from the same rise in wages.
+Hence, pass-through to prices may tend to be faster and more comprehensive, increasing the average level of the markup.
+Second, since wage bargaining implies profit sharing (see Layard et al. 1991, Ch.
+2), both unions and employers may wish to create entry barriers for new competitors.
+As coordination increases the unions and employer confederations may be more successful in creating these entry barriers, especially if they have political power.
 There may be several other motivations for the unions to fight new entrants as well.
 For example, the unions may want to protect their existing members against potential joblessness (insiders vs. outsiders), or they want to protect themselves in case they suspect that new firms primarily want to hire non-unionized workers.
 Moreover, unions may fear that new firms will challenge several of the rights the unions have accomplished throughout the years of bargaining.

-Third, there may exist other types of entry costs in a highly unionized labor market, i.e. the cost of negotiating rigorous tariff agreements.
+Third, other types of entry costs in a highly unionized labor market may exist as well, i.e. the cost of negotiating rigorous tariff agreements.
 In completely coordinated regimes unions face a dilemma; protecting their "rights" and fight new entrants or enhance employment growth and welcome new entrants.
-However, the sustainability of the regime requires that only new entrants that are "union-friendly" will be welcomed.
+However, the sustainability of the regime requires that only new entrants that are "unionfriendly" will be welcomed.